sbennett1990/KeePass-SalsaCipher/README.md

 * KeePass 2.18 or higher
 * .NET framework v3.0 or higher

+### Build Info

+The released `Salsa20Cipher.plgx` is built using these options:

+`--plgx-prereq-kp:2.18 --plgx-prereq-os:Windows --plgx-prereq-net:3`

+See the [KeePass plugin development page](http://keepass.info/help/v2_dev/plg_index.html#plgx) for more information.

 ### Notes

 * This project was created with Visual Studio 2010